vivienprk/degree-show-2022/projects/MomchilBadzhev.md

 - Fondue cheesy grin taleggio paneer caerphilly cheese strings cheesy feet emmental.
 - When the cheese comes out everybody's happy

+Typically, a person has 100 passwords, that they use and need to remember.
+As a result, many people experience password fatigue and adopt habits that reduce the security of their credentials.
+A relieable password manager can alleviate this,by requiring a user to remember only one password.
+This project developed a password manager, which operates and store credentials locally, without the need for internet connectivity and provides incresed security, when compared to existing systems.

 ## Project Findings
 This section should talk about the main findings of your project and the key parts that you want to show off.